World-leading research in the School of Food and Nutritional Science recognised in REF 2021

 The School has a history of research collaboration with European universities, research institutes, industry and policy makers whilst expanding strategic partnerships in Asia, North and South America, and Sub-Saharan Africa.

-Sixty-six percent of our research has impact classed as ‘world-leading or internationally excellent’, 100% of our research environment was classified as ‘being conducive to producing research of either ‘world-leading’ or ‘internationally excellent’ quality in terms of vitality and sustainability, 91% of our research outputs are classed as ‘world-leading’ or ‘internationally excellent’ in terms of originality, significance and rigor.
+86% of our research activity submitted to UoA6 (Agriculture and Veterinary and Food Science) was rated as either ‘world-leading’ or ‘internationally excellent.
+66% of our research has impact classed as ‘world-leading or internationally excellent’, 100% of our research environment was classified as ‘being conducive to producing research of either ‘world-leading’ or ‘internationally excellent’ quality in terms of vitality and sustainability, 91% of our research outputs are classed as ‘world-leading’ or ‘internationally excellent’ in terms of originality, significance and rigor.

 Research carried out by Leeds researchers provided evidence that influenced dietary guidelines, food policy and industry practices to reduce sugar intake, particularly in children and young people.
 Meanwhile, multi-disciplinary research linking aflatoxin dietary exposure to child health outcomes has supported decision making during food safety outbreaks, influenced government investment and policy development in Tanzania and other countries in Sub-Saharan Africa.

 Over 46% percent of funded research involves industry, leading to fundamental discoveries and innovations in food formulation and processing that address interlinked challenges of obesity and environmental sustainability.
 For example, the ‘Lubsat’ project is using advanced food colloids and interface science to develop food formulations that enhance satiety through lubrication, while the ‘Citrusafe’ project used a biorefinery approach to valorize citrus by-products into food, packaging and cosmetic commercial products.
 Our dynamic research also has commercialisation capabilities with five patent applications and a successful spin out company MyFood24.